UPPMAX/UPPMAX-documentation/docs/getting_started/linux.md

     - On Mac: in the Terminal.app go to Preferences -> Settings -> Keyboard and turn on "Use option as meta key": then M = Alt

-!!! solution  Not to try today if you haven't used before!!!
+## Other terminal editors

+!!! warning

+    - we suggest that you learn this tools before trying to work with them on UPPMAX
     - If you start one of these editors you may have difficulties to exit!

 **vim**
 - fast and powerful, once you learn it